pubnub/chat-engine-apple/README.md

+# Deprecation Notice

+ChatEngine has been deprecated with no plans for additional releases.
+Support for the ChatEngine SDK will end on July 16, 2021.
+If you have questions about ChatEngine, please contact us at support@pubnub.com.
+Please visit our newer chat product, [PubNub Chat](https://www.pubnub.com/products/pubnub-chat/).

 This repository is a part of the [ChatEngine Framework](https://github.com/pubnub/chat-engine).
 For more information on building chat applications with PubNub, see our [Chat Resource Center](http://www.pubnub.com/developers/chat-resource-center/).